On August 11th 2021 the GEBCO WMS layers have been updated to be based on the GEBCO_2021 Grid from the following service URL:

 Previous versions of the GEBCO WMS layers will continue to be made available.

 The GEBCO grid is available as a Web Map Service (WMS), a means of accessing geo-referenced map images over the internet.
 These maps can be viewed in a web browser or Geographic Information System (GIS) and incorporated in your own web application.

 Layers are available for the latest GEBCO grid, GEBCO_2021, as a shaded relief image or 'flat' map and the GEBCO Type Identifier (TID) grid.
 These layers can be viewed in a web browser or Geographic Information System (GIS) and incorporated in your own web application.

 To access the GEBCO WMS, enter the following address into your WMS client:

 This request returns information about the layers contained in the service, for example, their content and geographic extent.
-The information is returned in the form of a XML file (you may need to save this to disc to view the information).
+The information is returned in the form of a XML file (you may need to save this to disk to view the information).

 The GetMap request can be used to view a WMS in a web browser.
 Just cut and paste this URL into your browser to view the WMS image; changing the BBOX values alters the geographic extent of the area viewed.
-The GetCapabilities request provides information about the image layers contained in the WMS.

 Please note that the quality of the viewed image may depend on how the software package interprets the WMS.